suu00k1459/OST/SYSTEM.md

 | **Spark**       | Analytics         | Model evaluation  | Global models  | Accuracy scores |
 | **TimescaleDB** | Time-series DB    | Data storage      | All components | SQL queries     |
 | **Grafana**     | Visualization     | Dashboard         | SQL queries    | Live dashboard  |

----

-## FOR YOUR DEFENSE

-**Opening Statement:**

-> "FLEAD is a federated learning system that trains machine learning models on 2,407 IoT devices without sending raw data to a central server.
-Each device learns locally using Stochastic Gradient Descent, devices share only model updates via Kafka, and a Federated Aggregation service combines them into a global model achieving 72.7% anomaly detection accuracy."

-**When asked "How do components connect?":**

-> "Kafka acts as the central message hub.
-Flink consumes raw data, trains local models per device, and publishes model updates.
-Federated Aggregation reads these updates and uses FedAvg to create a global model.
-Spark evaluates the global model on real data, Spark results go to TimescaleDB, and Grafana visualizes everything with SQL queries."

-**When asked "Why Kafka?":**

-> "Kafka decouples components so they can run independently.
-If Flink slows down, Kafka buffers data.
-If Aggregation crashes, Kafka has persistent data.
-It's the nervous system that keeps everything coordinated."

-**When asked "What's special about FedAvg?":**

-> "FedAvg weights each device's contribution by the number of samples it processed.
-This is fairer than simple averaging - a device with 500 samples influences more than one with 50 samples.
-Plus, it's privacy-preserving - we never touch raw data."

-**When asked "How do you know it works?":**

-> "Spark continuously evaluates our global models on real test data and calculates true accuracy metrics.
-We store 70+ model versions in TimescaleDB and can see accuracy improving from 65% to 72.7% across versions."

----

-**Good luck with your defense!
-You've built something genuinely impressive.** 🚀